-Getting to Madakaripura Waterfall requires everyone to devote some of his/her time to trekking.
+Getting to Madakaripura Waterfall requires everyone to devote their time to walk on a strenuous track.
 It is not an easy walk in the park though it is very adventurous.
 Tourists have to walk the half-concrete and half-dirt path, even cross a creek.
 The creek, of course, is full of rocks and boulders of various sizes.

 The current can be very strong sometimes, especially when it rains—stay alert.
 The terrain leading to the waterfall is not comfortably flat; it is ascending.
 It tenses the muscles on the calves and thighs and tests them to the limit.

 Moss covering the rocks makes the path slippery—grab on the trees for a grip.
 Unlike other trekking, this one will make all limbs move, and not just the feet.

 After doing all those activities, try to give the body a break.
 Listen carefully to the echoing silence and let the mind drift away.
 The sound of water drops dripping into the ponds sends everyone to the zen zone.
 Let more drops of water land on the skin and face—it is refreshing anyway.
 Crystal-clear greenish water might startle the toes, but it is more relaxing than freezing.

 Even though it has public restrooms and parking areas, those are not well-maintained.
 The restrooms are very filthy and smell horrendous.
 The parking lot is out in the open with some shady trees as the roof.
 The officials charge Rp3.000 for one motorcycle and the car parking fee costs Rp10.000.